ANTARCTIC FICTION BIBLIOGRAPHY

 Stern, Roger, Giffen, Keith & Janke, Dennis.
 Superman Featured in Action Comics: Superman – Burial Ground.
 New York: DC Comics, Issue # 646, October 1989.

-Superman returns to Antarctica to ensure that the relic from Krypton, the Eradicator, that he buried in Antarctica, is still there.
+Superman returns to Antarctica to ensure that the relic from Krypton, the Eradicator, which he buried in Antarctica, is still there.
 At the same time, he encounters a giant underground alien creature that has destroyed an unmanned research station.

 Byrne, John & Kesel, Karl.
 Superman 16.
 New York: DC Comics, April 1988.